How To Organize Your Fridge and Freezer

 By establishing order in your refrigerator and freezer — spaces you access at least three times a day — you’ll enjoy a stress-free meal preparation experience.
 Plus, you won’t forget (or overlook) ingredients you already have on-hand — a major money-saver.
-Read on to learn the recipe for successful organization in your most often used kitchen appliance — the refrigerator!

-- Take advantage of adjustable shelves and drawers, found readily in most new appliances.
+Take advantage of adjustable shelves and drawers, found in most new appliances.
 Since many shoppers like to buy the same brands (with the same packaging) over and over again, taking time to set your shelves and drawers accordingly will save you time in the long run.

 Clean out both your fridge and your freezer once a month.
 Make it part of your household cleaning routine.
 Doing so will make it easier to know what you have and what you still need, in addition to keeping the areas clean.